shrishti300/IBE-FRONTEND/README.md

 # Deployment
 Backend Deployment
-Deploy the backend to Azure App Service.
+Deploy the backend to AWS Service.
 Ensure the necessary environment variables are configured in the Azure App Service settings.
 Frontend Deployment
-Deploy the frontend to Azure Static Web Apps.
+Deploy the frontend to AWS S3.
 Ensure the environment variables are set up correctly for the static web app.
 Testing
 Backend: